 To sum up, Google Chrome will offer higher privacy but ads will still be served as usual.
 The only question is if we still have ads showing everywhere, do we want personalized ads or random ads that are not interesting enough?

 By 2022, when it’s no longer possible to match cookie IDs on Chrome, users will have more privacy and DSPs will not be able to recognize who the user is.
 So, instead of matching cookie IDs, users will be included inside interest-based cohorts in order to be served ads.

 This will also bring up an issue for networks such as Facebook, Taboola, and so on.
 All the DSPs will have to create their own FLoC system in order to process data and try to profit from it, just like now.
 Unless they want to see their market value decrease and make Google even bigger.
 Do take into account that this already happened with Google’s announcement.

 So once DSPs are forced to acquire user data, they will be knocking on users’ doors in order to get their leads.
 The question is how fast will they manage to adapt to the new environment and how will they ask users for their data this time.
 Maybe we will see websites saturated by pop-ups again or something similar to the actual cookies, who knows?

-This will possibly have an effect on user experience for sure, but as a marketer, I would recommend users to give DSPs their email addresses in order to provide a better user experience on-site.
-I would also remember users that advertising is not going to disappear, and as long as they have a bit more privacy, educating them to be in the mood for a better experience when they are on the internet in order to see relevant ads.
+This will possibly have an effect on user experience for sure.
+But as a marketer, I would recommend users to give DSPs their email addresses in order to provide a better user experience on-site.
+I would also remind the users that advertising is not going to disappear.
+As long as they have a bit more privacy, educating them to be in the mood for a better experience when they are on the internet in order to see relevant ads.

-On the other hand, to wrap this article up, once users provide their information, websites will also benefit from this, being able to serve the best ads as possible for each user, in any other case, the user experience will be decreased.
-Luckily, 1st party cookies will still have an important role and maybe websites will have to focus on this even more.
+On the other hand, to wrap this article up, once users provide their information, websites will also benefit from this.
+By being able to serve the best ads as possible for each user, in any other case, the user experience will be decreased.
+Luckily, 1st party cookies will still have an important role.
+Maybe websites will have to focus on this even more.